Esmail-ibraheem/nanograd/README.md

 <p align="center"> <img src="https://github.com/Esmail-ibraheem/omniGPT/blob/main/assets/GPT.jpeg" alt="GPT architecture overview" ></p>

+---

 ## Autograd implementation:
-Autograd engineز Implements backpropagation over a dynamically built DAG and a small neural networks library on top of it with a PyTorch-like API.
-Both are tiny, with about 100 and 50 lines of code respectively.
-The DAG only operates over scalar values, so e.g. we chop up each neuron into all of its individual tiny adds and multiplies.
-However, this is enough to build up entire deep neural nets doing binary classification, as the demo notebook shows.
-Potentially useful for educational purposes.
+The nanograd autograd engine provides a robust backpropagation mechanism over a dynamically constructed Directed Acyclic Graph (DAG).
+This tiny yet powerful engine mimics a PyTorch-like API, ensuring ease of use for those familiar with PyTorch.

+### Key Features

+- **Backpropagation over DAG**: The engine dynamically builds a DAG during the forward pass and performs backpropagation through this graph.
+The DAG operates over scalar values, breaking down each neuron into individual adds and multiplies.
+- **Minimalistic Design**: The autograd engine consists of approximately 100 lines of code, and the accompanying neural network library is around 50 lines, emphasizing simplicity and clarity.
+- **Educational Value**: This implementation, though minimal, is capable of constructing and training entire deep neural networks for tasks like binary classification.
+It's particularly useful for educational purposes, offering insights into the inner workings of backpropagation and neural networks.

+---

 ## Continued-Pre-training:
 ### 1- Continue Pretraining an LLM